TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 - RVOL (Relative Volume)

 ### Volatility
--ATR_Projection (price has pierced through a projected level well before candle close time)
+- ATR_Projection (price has pierced through a projected level well before candle close time)

 # TyphooN's Multi Timeframe MA Bull/Bear Power Indicator (MTF_MA)
 - Plots 200 SMA lines across all timeframes M1 -> W1 onto the chart.
 M1 -> M5 are Orange coloured lines.
 M15 -> M30 are Tomato coloured lines.
 H1 -> W1 timeframes are Magenta coloured lines.
 The colours used are easily visible in contrast to the colours used in the supporting indicators.